 Brown was a 2020 U.S. Olympic Trials and NCAA Championships finalist in the 110m hurdles, and ranks third all-time in the event for UK with his Olympic Trials run (13.32).
 He also won the 110m hurdles at 2019 U20 USATF Championships (13.21).

-Tim Hall, who coached Wildcat great Dezerea Bryant to the 2014 NCAA 200-Meter Championship and has coached more world-class sprinters the last four years at Tennessee, will return to UK as an assistant coach on Head Coach Lonnie Greene’s staff starting in the 2018-19 season.
+Hall, who coached Wildcat great Dezerea Bryant to the 2014 NCAA 200-Meter Championship and coached more world-class sprinters from 2014 to 2018 at Tennessee, returned to UK as an assistant coach on Head Coach Lonnie Greene’s staff starting in the 2018-19 season.